 The methods Tait had pioneered on the CPR were quickly adopted in Victoria.
 Consignors were encouraged to load trucks to their maximum weight, and trains were built up to the full load allowed their locomotives.
 This meant fewer trains were run, but those that did were well loaded and there was a reduction in the movement of empty trucks.
 The results were dramatic.
 Despite the cuts in train miles that Bent had ordered for the 1902-03 year, Tait was able to reduce the goods train miles by a further ten percent in his first year.

 Tait was impressed with the new ten-wheeled DD class prototype, but wanted alterations.
-The first of this order was exhibited at Spencer Street on 19th October, having been built in just eleven weeks, with no time to make changes.
+The first of the new order was exhibited at Spencer Street on 19th October, having been built in just eleven weeks, with no time to make changes.
 But an easy change was accomplished with the second, which appeared a month later.
 The traditional green livery with yellow lining and polished brass work was replaced with a red-brown colour described as ‘Canadian Red’, lined out in white and black.
-Ostensibly less prone to show dirt, more likely the change was a quick and cheap way to advertise the VR was under new management!
+Ostensibly less prone to show dirt, more likely the change was a quick and cheap way to advertise the Victorian Railways was under new management!

 Tait’s first substantial alteration to the DD design was the provision of a wider, roomier cab for the crew, similar to those then being used on the CPR.
 It was introduced on No. 588, which was placed in service on Christmas Eve, 1903.
 The final change was the raising of the running plate above the wheels to make the working parts more accessible.
 This was provided on all the second group of ten engines manufactured at Newport in the second half of 1904 and quite changed the locomotive’s appearance from its British Kitson lineage.

-The DD class were built continuously until 1920, a total of 263 making them the most numerous of any locomotive in Victoria.
+The DD class was then built continuously until 1920, a total of 263 making them the most numerous of any locomotive in Victoria.
 Another idea Tait brought across the Pacific was the establishment of a Railway Institute.
 He had been instrumental in encouraging McGill University to establish a railway training course to equip young men for railway careers, and the three main Canadian railway companies contributed $12,000 annually to support this initiative.

 From the beginning, Tait was confident in the value of Victoria’s railway assets.
 Challenging the pessimists fixated on the railway debt, he quoted an authority that for every £1 invested in railways the wealth of the country increased by £5.
-He considered the Melbourne suburban railway system ‘one of the best in the world’ and was convinced of the VR’s potential.
+He considered the Melbourne suburban railway system ‘one of the best in the world’ and was convinced of the Victorian Railways potential.
 The editorialist at The Herald penned that Tait was a ‘better judge than some journalistic phrase-maker under pithy instructions from his chief to “go for” Speight, Mathieson, Fitzpatrick or whoever else it chanced to be who showed the least sign of backbone at the Railway department’.

-Shiels was delighted, but by February 1904 he was a very sick man, suffering acute angina.
+Shiels was delighted with the improved financial outlook, but by February 1904 he was a very sick man, suffering acute angina.
 After spending most of the previous month confined at home, he bowed to the inevitable and retired as Minister of Railways, also declining to contest the next election.
 In a former role as Premier he had engineered Speight’s removal, but now he heaped praise on the new railway commissioners.
 Tait and his colleagues were ‘the best board of managers that the Victorian railways ever had… we have never had before railway managers so keenly scrutinising and keeping such a firm grip on the expenditure of the department.’

 But while productivity improved quickly in Tait’s first year, the prospects for employees were not so bright.
 Dozens of tradesmen at Newport were found to be surplus, and either put off or reduced to labourers.
 About 180 casuals had been put off, and the longer hours forced on operating staff during the drought year of 1902-03 were still being endured in mid-1904, with some signalmen required to work a ten hour day.
 Some enginemen would work seven hours one day, then seventeen hours the next.

-Shiels’ replacement as Minister of Railways was Thomas Bent, taking the portfolio for the third time in his parliamentary career.
+Shiels’ replacement as Minister of Railways was Bent, taking the portfolio for the third time in his parliamentary career.
 Along with Shiels and also on the grounds of ill-health, Irvine resigned as Premier.
-The depleted Ministry therefore handed Bent the reins of State!
+The depleted government therefore handed Bent the reins of State!
 Many in the labour movement were glad to see Shiels and Irvine go, but Bent had been their willing lieutenant and now he was Premier.
 Those on the conservative side were sad to lose the two ‘strongest members’ of the Ministry, and doubted the ability of Bent to hold it together.